LetsDNS/letsdns/docs/source/conf.rst

   One of the following identifiers must be specified:

-  - tlsa
+  - dane-tlsa

-    Create a TLSA records for the certificates defined in a configuration section.
+    Create DANE TLSA records for the certificates defined in a configuration section.

 - cert_XYZ_path = */path/to/cert.pem*